-Interview with Quint Zieltjens, Brand Manager at McDonald’s Netherlands
+Interview with Quint Zieltjens, Digital Marketing Manager at McDonald’s Netherlands

 "I noticed pretty quickly that contributing a psychological background to the marketing field is a big advantage.
 The psyche and behavior of people is your perspective, something that - for example marketing study programs, don’t really focus on."

 How do you remember your time at Tilburg University?

 "I think back on a very nice time on one of the most beautiful and cozy campuses in the Netherlands.
 I have made lifelong friendships and gained a lot of knowledge.
 Especially my Master's in Economic Psychology with many international classmates in a small setting has been a very informative springboard to my career."

 In the beginning, I found it very difficult to switch from a relatively free student life to a very structured 40-hour work week.

 How was the transition from study to work?